natesworksdev/Ryujinx/docs/workflow/pr-guide.md

     * You can request follow up reviews from the original reviewers if they requested changes.
 * The PR successfully builds and passes all tests in the Continuous Integration (CI) system.
 In case of failures, refer to the [Actions](https://github.com/Ryujinx/Ryujinx/actions) tab of your PR.

 Typically, PRs are merged as one commit (squash merges).
 It creates a simpler history than a Merge Commit.
-"Special circumstances" are rare, and typically mean that there are a series of cleanly separated changes that will be too hard to understand if squashed together, or for some reason we want to preserve the ability to disect them.
+"Special circumstances" are rare, and typically mean that there are a series of cleanly separated changes that will be too hard to understand if squashed together, or for some reason we want to preserve the ability to dissect them.

 ## Blocking Pull Request Merging